-- 4.2.5.1 "Municipalities, conservation authorities, non-governmental organizations, and other interested parties are encouraged to develop a system of publicly-accessible parkland, open space, and trails, including in shoreline areas, within the GGH that: - a) clearly demarcates where public access is and is not permitted; - b) is based on a co-ordinated approach to trail planning and development; and c) is based on good land stewardship practices for public and private lands."
+- 4.2.5.1 "Municipalities, conservation authorities, non-governmental organizations, and other interested parties are encouraged to develop a system of publicly-accessible parkland, open space, and trails, including in shoreline areas, within the GGH that: - a) clearly demarcates where public access is and is not permitted; - b) is based on a co-ordinated approach to trail planning and development; and - c) is based on good land stewardship practices for public and private lands."

-The Subject Lands are located within a Settlement Area, as defined by the Growth Plan, with a proposed land use and Development Concept that supports the achievement of complete communities through an appropriate mix of housing types, including single detached and townhouse units, with opportunities for low-rise residential apartment and live/work units (Section 1.2.1).
-The Subject Lands are located within the Delineated Built-up Area of the Growth Plan, as identified on Schedule 1A "Urban Area" of VOP 2010, and are not identified as a Designated Greenfield Area as defined by the Growth Plan.
+The Subject Lands are located within a Settlement Area, as defined by the Growth Plan, and located within the "Urban Boundary" as identified on Schedule 1A "Urban Area" of VOP 2010.
+The proposed land use and Development Concept supports the achievement of complete communities through an appropriate mix of housing types, including single detached dwellings and townhouse units (Sections 1.2.1 and 2.2.2.1).
 The Application will require the extension of planned and existing municipal services to achieve growth within a settlement area, as identified in the Growth Plan (Sections 2.2.1, 3.2.6 and 3.2.7).